guertinlab/Nascent_RNA_Methods/README.md

 # Abstract

 Precision genomic run-on assays (PRO-seq) quantify nascent RNA at single nucleotide resolution with strand specificity.
-Here, we deconstruct a recently published genomic nascent RNA processing pipeline (PEPPRO) into its components and link the analyses to the underlying molecular biology.
+Here we deconstruct a recently published genomic nascent RNA processing pipeline (PEPPRO) into its components and link the analyses to the underlying molecular biology.
 PRO-seq experiments are evolving and variations can be found throughout the literature.
-To accommodate different protocols, the analyses are presented as individual code chunks with comprehensive details so that the workflow can be modified to su.
-We provide code to calculate the following quality control metrics: library complexity, nascent RNA purity, nuclear run on efficiency, alignment rate, sequencing depth, and RNA integrity.
+The analyses are presented as individual code chunks with comprehensive details so that users can modify the framework to accommodate different protocols.
+We present the framework to quantify the following quality control metrics: library complexity, nascent RNA purity, nuclear run on efficiency, alignment rate, sequencing depth, and RNA integrity.

 # Nature of PRO-seq experiments